 The Center on Transnational business and the Law focuses on the legal and public policy issues faced by businesses that operate across borders in today's increasingly global economic environment.

 The Center organizes conferences and lectures, encourages research, and hosts visiting scholars.
-A robust outreach effort helps bring together corporate executives, private practitioners, government officials, students and scholars.
-The aim is to promote thoughtful and timely discussion and analysis of some of the most important legal problems.
+A robust outreach effort helps to identify contemporary issues and developments relevant to transnational business and commercial undertakings in the contemporary marketplace.
+We then work to bring together corporate executives, private practitioners, government officials, students, and scholars with the aim of promoting thoughtful and timely discussion and analysis of some of the most important legal problems.

 Among the Center's current efforts are projects related to financial and trade sanctions, privacy and personal data protection in trans-border contexts, proof of foreign law in international litigation, increasing U.S. exports, and encouraging investment in the United States.

 The Center's activities are open to J.D. and LL.M. students, business executives, private practitioners, government officials and scholars.
 These activities provide unique opportunities to explore the legal and practical dimensions of issues of current importance to international business, governments and lawyers.